Heavy periods are very common in women, and usually are not a sign of anything serious – but they can cause a big disruption to your life.

 - Polycystic ovarian syndrome (PCOS) – This hormonal condition affects how your ovaries work.
 Symptoms can include irregular or heavy periods, acne, excess facial or body hair, scalp hair loss and weight gain.
 Read more about PCOS.

 - Endometrial hyperplasia – This is when the endometrium is thicker than usual in response to having an excess of oestrogen.

 - Blood disorders, eg, von Willebrand disease.

 - Some other health conditions, such as liver disease or renal (kidney) disease.

-- Intra-uterine device (IUD) – This method of contraception can increase blood loss during periods by almost half (40–50%).
+- Copper intra-uterine device (IUD) – This method of contraception can increase blood loss during periods by almost half (40–50%).

 - Anticoagulant medicine – These are medicines taken to prevent blood clots.

 - Some medicines used for chemotherapy.

 - Some herbal supplements can affect your hormones and may affect your periods.
 These include ginseng, ginkgo and soya.

 What tests might be needed for heavy periods?

 Your doctor might do or advise one or more of the following tests:

 - An examination to see whether the bleeding is coming from your cervix, not your uterus.
 This is done in a similar way as a cervical smear or HPV screening test.